yomarguti/codestream/vscode/DEV_README.md

 Here's what I do --

-1. Install the latest approved vsix in the insiders version of vscode (which is what I use for development/debugging) and I open the `codestream.code-workspace` running in prod
+1. Install the latest approved vsix in the insiders version of vscode (which is what I use for development/debugging) and I open the `codestream.code-workspace` running in prod (As of Dec 2019, normally do not use prod)
-2. Install the latest approved vsix running in qa or pd or prod (currently qa) by using `qa.code-workspace` or `pd.code-workspace` or just opening a folder (or nothing) for prod
+2. Install the latest approved vsix running in qa or pd or prod (currently qa) by using `qa.code-workspace` or `pd.code-workspace` or just opening a folder (or nothing) for prod (as of Dec 2019, normally do not use prod)

 Typically I develop/debug against prod (so I open a folder or something other than the workspace files), but if I want to debug against qa or pd, I'd open the corresponding workspace file in the debug host vscode window